Applying to WRITE

 Following the application deadline, copies of the applications are forwarded to WRITE Co-chairs and the WWAMI Regional Deans.

-- Write Application and Student Selection Process
+- Write Student Selection Process and WRITE Scheduling

-Write Application and Student Selection Process
+Student Selection Process and

 The WRITE Co-Chair’s Office notifies the students about their preliminary site matches and also notifies the WRITE sites about their student matches.